ryanng9672/Taobao-User-Behavior-Data-Analysis/README.md

-# Data_analysis_Results&opinion
+# Data_analysis_Results&Opinion
 ![image](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/213387fa-0acc-4c66-a6dc-4b92e6dc7b78)

 **A few things can be seen from the data provided:**
-- Date range: from 11/25/2017 to 12/3/2017.
+- **Date range: from 11/25/2017 to 12/3/2017.**
-- Number of page views (pv): during this period, the number of daily page views ranged from approximately 8.84 million to approximately 12.3 million.
+- **Number of page views (pv): during this period, the number of daily page views ranged from approximately 8.84 million to approximately 12.3 million.**
-- Unique visitors (uv): the number of daily unique visitors increased from approximately 686,000 to approximately 939,000 per day.
+- **Unique visitors (uv): the number of daily unique visitors increased from approximately 686,000 to approximately 939,000 per day.**
-- Average page views per unique visitor (puv): this figure was relatively stable, fluctuating between 13.1 and 13.7.
+- **Average page views per unique visitor (puv): this figure was relatively stable, fluctuating between 13.1 and 13.7.**

 **See data analysis:**
-- User Engagement: The value of puv shows the average number of pages viewed by users during each visit.
-A number around 13 indicates that users tend to browse multiple pages when visiting Taobao, which - may reflect the attractiveness of the site and user engagement.
+- **User Engagement: The value of puv shows the average number of pages viewed by users during each visit.
+A number around 13 indicates that users tend to browse multiple pages when visiting Taobao, which - may reflect the attractiveness of the site and user engagement.**
-- User Growth: An increase in the number of unique visitors within a given date range, which may be due to specific marketing campaigns, the holiday shopping season or natural growth.
+- **User Growth: An increase in the number of unique visitors within a given date range, which may be due to specific marketing campaigns, the holiday shopping season or natural growth.**
-- Traffic Fluctuations: Especially during the first weekend of December (December 2 and 3), pv and uv values increased significantly, which could be due to increased traffic from weekend events or promotions and possibly an early warm-up for the Double-December event.
+- **Traffic Fluctuations: Especially during the first weekend of December (December 2 and 3), pv and uv values increased significantly, which could be due to increased traffic from weekend events or promotions and possibly an early warm-up for the Double-December event.**

 ![image](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/518073d8-a92d-4964-9811-f2516ca18328)

 **The resulting dataframe retention_rate displays daily retention rates:**
-- Dates: Specific days in late November and early December 2017.
+- **Dates: Specific days in late November and early December 2017.**
-- retention_1: The ratio of users who returned the following day to those who visited on the same day.
-Values close to 1 suggest a higher retention rate.
+- **retention_1: The ratio of users who returned the following day to those who visited on the same day.
+Values close to 1 suggest a higher retention rate.**

 **From the results:**

-- On most days, the retention rates are between 0.777 and 0.796, suggesting that about 77.7% to 79.6% of users who visited the site returned the next day.
+- **On most days, the retention rates are between 0.777 and 0.796, suggesting that about 77.7% to 79.6% of users who visited the site returned the next day.**
-- There is a notable increase on December 1st and 2nd, where the retention rates are much higher (~0.98), possibly indicating a successful marketing campaign or event that drove higher user engagement and return.
+- **There is a notable increase on December 1st and 2nd, where the retention rates are much higher (~0.98), possibly indicating a successful marketing campaign or event that drove higher user engagement and return.**
-- The NaN value on December 3rd means there were no same-day visits recorded to compare against, or no data for the following day to establish if users returned.
+- **The NaN value on December 3rd means there were no same-day visits recorded to compare against, or no data for the following day to establish if users returned.**

 ![image](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/afb08ce6-2b47-4538-8044-f6a230993e3d)

 **Results Explanation**
-Bounce Users: 88
+**Bounce Users: 88
-This indicates that there are 88 users in the dataset who visited the website only once.
+This indicates that there are 88 users in the dataset who visited the website only once.**

-Total PV (Total Page Views): 89,660,688
+**Total PV (Total Page Views): 89,660,688
-It shows that the dataset records a total of 89,660,688 page views.
+It shows that the dataset records a total of 89,660,688 page views.**

-Bounce Rate: 9.81478081006918e-07
+**Bounce Rate: 9.81478081006918e-07
 The bounce rate is extremely low, nearly zero.
-This rate indicates that a tiny proportion of all page views were generated by users who visited the website only once.
+This rate indicates that a tiny proportion of all page views were generated by users who visited the website only once.**

 **Summary**
-although there are 88 users who only visited once, this number is very small compared to the total page views, resulting in an extremely low bounce rate (approximately 0.000000981%).
+**although there are 88 users who only visited once, this number is very small compared to the total page views, resulting in an extremely low bounce rate (approximately 0.000000981%).
 This suggests that the vast majority of page views come from users who visit the website repeatedly, indicating good user retention and engagement.
-This can be seen as a positive sign of user involvement and return visits to the website or application.
+This can be seen as a positive sign of user involvement and return visits to the website or application.**

 ![image](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/2c8a9892-bf41-4726-b395-71643b30c11c)

-- The results show the number of users in each category, with Bronze having the most and Gold the least.
-This classification indicates varying levels of customer loyalty and engagement, with Diamond Members likely being the most valuable customer group due to their active purchase behaviors.
+- **The results show the number of users in each category, with Bronze having the most and Gold the least.
+This classification indicates varying levels of customer loyalty and engagement, with Diamond Members likely being the most valuable customer group due to their active purchase behaviors.**

 - **Conversion Rates Analysis**
 ![image](https://github.com/ryanng9672/Taobao-User-Behavior-Data-Analysis/assets/158177590/46990317-b361-427a-b7c4-97d436f43316)